AV nodal reentrant tachycardia: Arrhythmia prevention

 While preventative treatment may be very helpful at stopping the unpleasant symptoms associated with AVNRT, as this arrhythmia is a benign condition, preventative treatment is not essential.
 Some of those who choose not to have further treatment will eventually become asymptomatic.
 Those who wish to have further treatment can choose to take long term antiarrhythmic medication.
-The first line drugs are calcium channel antagonists and beta blockers, with second line agents including flecainide, amiodarone, and occasionally digoxin.
+For ongoing management, guidelines recommend slow pathway catheter ablation.
+Oral medications (such as verapamil, diltiazem, or beta blockers) are recommended for patients who are not ablation candidates or prefer to not undergo the procedure; second line agents including flecainide, amiodarone, and occasionally digoxin.
 These drugs are moderately effective at preventing further episodes but need to be taken long term.

 Alternatively, an invasive procedure called an electrophysiology (EP) study and catheter ablation can be used to confirm the diagnosis and potentially offer a cure.
 This procedure involves introducing wires or catheters into the heart through a vein in the leg.
 The tip of one of these catheters can be used to heat or freeze the slow pathway of the AV node, destroying its ability to conduct electrical impulses, and preventing AVNRT.
 The risks and benefits are weighed up before this is performed.
 Catheter ablation of the slow pathway, if successfully carried out, can potentially cure AVNRT with success rates of >95%, balanced against a small risk of complications including damaging the AV node and subsequently requiring a pacemaker.